jvaikun/starlane/README.md

 # Starlane Runner
-This is the code repository for Starlane Runner a vertical shmup with Slay The Spire style map/run generation.
+This is the code repository for Starlane Runner, a vertical shmup with Slay The Spire style map/run generation.

 ## Directory structure
 /source - Main directory for the Godot project